elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/factory-method-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The factory pattern belongs to the Creational design pattern category.
+      <strong>Interview Response:</strong> The factory pattern belongs to the creational design pattern group.
     </div>
   </div>
 </details>

 ---

-### What is the main purpose of the factory method/function?
+### What is the main goal of the factory method?

 <details>
   <summary>